Rehan237/Flutter-Animation-1/README.md

-# learn_flutter
+# Animation 1

-A new Flutter application.
+A nice flutter Radical Animation with three different type of radical effects.
+Using:
+Transform,
+Stack,
+AnimationController,

 ## Getting Started